When Is The Best Time Of Your Cycle for the Morning After Pill?

 Do you ever think of your Morning After pill timing?
 Or – when is the best time of your cycle to take the Morning After Pill?

-In this post, we’ll answer the most common questions relating to the best time in your cycle to take the emergency pill, so it definitely works for you.
+In this post, we’ll answer the most common questions about the best time in your cycle to take the emergency pill, so it definitely works for you.

 For example – can you take it before sex?
 What about after your periods?
-And will it work if you take it on the day you are ovulating?
+And will it work if you take it on the day you ovulate?

-We will be looking at four time-related questions when using the MAP in this video, but first, let’s take a quick look at how the MAP works.
+We will look at four time-related questions when using the MAP in this post, but first, let’s take a quick look at how it works.

 People reach for an EC pill when trying to prevent pregnancy after having unprotected sex.
 This means either you’re not on regular contraception or didn’t use a condom or used one, and it split.